YellowOnion/steam-runtime-tools/README.md

 ### Interactive debugging

-`--interactive` and `--xterm` work by wrapping an increasingly long "adverb" command around the command to be run.
+`--tty`, `--xterm` and the `--shell` options work by wrapping an increasingly long "adverb" command around the command to be run.

 ### Unsharing the home directory